hshore29/mta-lookups/README.md

 **FOIL-Closures-03-18-2015.csv**: just the details about closed control areas, in CSV form.

 **Research.md** is a markdown file detailing additional one-off sources that provide confirmation about other specific booth locations.

+## Changes

+On 2/10/24, I noticed that the car displays on an R train had updated from `TIMES SQ-42 ST` to `TIMES SQ-42 ST/PABT`.